Dispelling disinformation: Jean Claude's story

 When Jean Claude lost his mother he felt alone, confused about his future, and didn’t know what to do.
 “I found myself in total confusion and in a dilemma that I didn’t know how to overcome.
 I had to go to live with my poor and vulnerable grandparents and I had a little sense of hope.”

-"I was introduced to Duhuze by this (point to a woman) old woman who brought me to a dialogue group and later introduced me to a village savings and loans association (VSLA) started by the project.
-This is where the story of my 'new' life began," stressed Jean Claude.
+“I was introduced to Duhuze by this (points to Speciosa Mukarwego) old woman who brought me to a dialogue group and later introduced me to a village savings and loans association (VSLA) started by the project.
+This is where the story of my ‘new’ life began,” stressed Jean Claude.

 “Through my involvement in the Duhuze project, I have started to see things differently.
 The empathy that I had never experienced in my entire life – people expressed love and a sense of togetherness, which wasn’t discriminatory at all.”